 Addresses known, first at 11 Park Place Bloomfield New Jersey (apartment building) and later at 219 Chicago Boulevard Sea Girt, New Jersey.
 This house was built in 1935 and still exists = https://www.zillow.com/homedetails/219-Chicago-Blvd-Sea-Girt-NJ-08750/39367554_zpid/

-But shortly after the war he also seems to have lived for some time in the Netherlands although by that time he was retired.
-It is mentioned in his wife’ obituary (d) that she returned to the USA in 1958 which would tie in with the anecdote, by mr. Van der Gaag, below.
+Family records indicate that from May 1946 to October 1958 he lived with his wife in the town of Huis ter Heide in the Netherlands.
+It is mentioned in his wife’ obituary (d) that she returned to the USA in 1958 which would tie in with the anecdote by mr. Van der Gaag, mentioned below.
 When he passed away in 1963 his final address was 96 Summit Avenue in Upper Montclair.
 According to google maps this house is also still there.

 A few years after his marriage he is promoted to Captain, on 5th. of January 1910 and he finally leaves the passenger ships.
 The company had by now a clear pecking order with the youngest captain sailing on the smallest or oldest ship.
 This did not always work out when the company bought a new ship but the passenger ships were all commanded by the very Sr. Captains and thus also Captain Bijl had to work his way up,

 In the company archives there is not much information about Captain Bijl in early years so most facts come from the newspapers.

 06 Jan.
 1912 it is reported in the newspapers that his servant (on the ss Maartensdijk) had ran off with his clothes.
 They were found back at the address of an lady of unknown acquaintance.
 The news paper did not divulge how the court ruled.

 On 20 Feb.
 1924 it is announced that he was awarded the gold medal of the Royal Dutch Meteorological Society for his weather observations.